Application Components

 Statement of Purpose: In the SOP, you should describe your motivation, preparation, and aptitude for PhD study in neuroscience.
 Please include a description of your prior research experience and accomplishments, with enough detail (for at least one project) to illustrate how you think scientifically.
 You should also discuss your future research interests and career goals and why you think Berkeley is a good fit for your PhD training.
 The SOP should be 2-3 double-spaced pages.

 Personal History Statement: In the Personal History Statement (PHS), you should describe how your personal background and experiences influenced your decision to pursue a graduate degree.
 The PHS should not duplicate the SOP but should provide broader context on your personal story and goals.
 This may include how you overcame barriers to access higher education, how you have come to understand the barriers faced by others, your service to advance equitable access to education for under-represented groups, research you may have done that focuses on underserved populations or related issues of inequality, your leadership roles in such groups, and/or your plans in graduate school and your future career to address societal issues.
+Any extenuating circumstances that may have affected your academics can also be addressed here.
 The PHS should be 1-3 double-spaced pages.

 Resume/Curriculum Vitae

 The employment history section of the online application is optional.
-However, you are required to upload your Resume/CV in the Supporting Materials section of the application.
+However, please upload your Resume/CV in the Supporting Materials section of the application.
 In addition to your work history, you may like to list any awards, fellowships, summer research opportunities, traineeships, prizes, participation in student organizations etc.

 Application Fee